Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Upper bound

 and

-\begin{rem*} The proofs of \eqref{tend to 0 (1)} and \eqref{tend to 0 (2)} are similar, where we use $\E[N_{1,1}]$ $(\E[Y])$ to approximate $\E[N^*_{1,1}]$ $(\E[Y^*])$ respectively (we will define $Y(X,L)$ later).
+\begin{rem*} The proofs of \eqref{tend to 0 (1)} and \eqref{tend to 0 (2)} are similar: we use $\E[N_{1,1}]$ and $\E[Y]$ to approximate $\E[N^*_{1,1}]$ and $\E[Y^*]$ respectively (we will define $Y(X,L)$ in Subsection \ref{subsec:proof of (B)}).
 For the proof of \eqref{tend to 0 (3)}, we will control the number of certain types of simple closed geodesics by using Mirzakhani's generalized McShane identity. \end{rem*}

 We will prove \eqref{tend to 0 (1)}, \eqref{tend to 0 (2)} and \eqref{tend to 0 (3)} in the following subsections.